 Though it’s natural to begin in the town, make sure your route takes you into the surrounding countryside, where hamlets with names such as Erect and Whynot await your visit.
 Potters of national and international renown, who trace their craft bloodlines back through as many as nine generations, inhabit these unlikely places, where ricks of wood are often the telltale sign of the family kiln.

 Doing research online, too, can help you have a more focused experience.
 However, potters are experimenters by definition, so it’s best to bring an open mind into each studio.

 North Carolina pottery is both a constantly evolving and highly varied organism.
 It includes traditional jugs with human features, which gave the name “Jugtown” to the area, a tremendous variety of functional items, and artistic works.

-If you’re staying overnight, Seagrove does feature two bed-and-breakfast inns: Seagrove Stoneware Inn & Pottery and The Duck Smith House Bed & Breakfast.
+If you’re staying overnight, Seagrove does feature two inns: Seagrove Stoneware Inn & Pottery and The Duck Smith House Bed & Breakfast.
 In addition, nearby Asheboro, home of the North Carolina Zoo, houses a wide range of accommodations and a variety of restaurants.
 Seagrove is about 15 miles south of Asheboro, at the intersection of U.S. Highway 220 and North Carolina Highway 705.